 In 1992, Ketanji Brown Jackson graduated from Harvard University with a Bachelor of Arts, magna cum laude.
 Her senior thesis was titled "The Hand of Oppression: Plea Bargaining Processes and the Coercion of Criminal Defendants".

-In 1993, Ketanji Brown Jackson attended Harvard Law School.
+In 1993, Ketanji Brown Jackson attended Harvard Law School, where she was a supervising editor of the Harvard Law Review.

-From 1996 to 1997, Ketanji Brown Jackson served as a law clerk to Judge Patti B. Saris of the United States District Court for the District of Massachusetts.
+From 1996 to 1997, Ketanji Brown Jackson served as a law clerk to Judge Patti B. Saris of the U.S. District Court for the District of Massachusetts.

 In 1996, Ketanji Brown Jackson graduated from Harvard Law School with a Juris Doctor, cum laude.